 While the matter of whether an ad is likely to cause serious or widespread offence is assessed separately to whether it is likely to cause harm, compliance with the principles above to avoid harmful racial and ethnic stereotyping is likely to result in advertisers avoiding breaching rules on offence caused by racial and ethnic stereotyping as well.

-Please see the Advice Online entry on Harm and offence: race and ethnicity for more information.
+Please see the Advice Online entry on Offence: race for more information.

-Committee of Advertising Practice

-Castle House, 37-45 Paul Street

-London EC2A 4LS

-Telephone 020 7492 2200
+Committee of Advertising Practice Castle House, 37-45 Paul Street London EC2A 4LS Telephone 020 7492 2200 Email: enquiries@cap.org.uk

-Email: enquiries@cap.org.uk